 As an artist that is new to this line, you may be shocked, surprised, or concerned that the brows may heal this way permanently and leave your clients with orange or red toned eyebrows, but don’t worry, this is not the case.

-I have very carefully and specifically developed this pigment line to provide you with the richest and truest brown tones you’ve ever seen.
+I have very carefully and specifically developed this pigment line to provide you with the richest and truest brown tones you’ve ever seen that stand the test of time.
 That means brows that are that perfect medium or chocolate brown WITHOUT those dirty grey or ashy tones of the past.
 How is this possible you ask?
-It’s all the formulation of the colors.
+It’s all in the formulation of the colors.